eric-yates/Neural-Network/README.md

 # Neural-Network
-Contains an object-oriented model of a neural network made from scratch using mathematical theory
+Contains an object-oriented model of a neural network made from scratch using mathematical theory.

 This model has not been optimized and is intended for educational purposes rather than maximum performance.